cstath/PPM-Filters/README.md

 `cd bin`

-and to transform an image input.ppm into a grayscale version and save it as output.ppm
+to transform an image input.ppm into a grayscale version and save it as output.ppm

 `./filter -f gray -o output.ppm input.ppm`